-Number Title Parties Effective Date Status Agreements · · No Number Suffolk County Agreement BNL, DOE, SCDHS Originally signed on 09/23/87 This agreement was developed to ensure that the storage and handling of toxic and hazardous materials at BNL conform to the environmental and technical requirements of Suffolk County codes.
-II-CERCLA- FFA-00201 Federal Facility Agreement under the CERCLA Section 120 (also known as the Interagency Agreement or "IAG" of the Environmental Restoration Program) DOE, EPA, NYSDEC 05/26/92 This agreement provides the framework, including schedules, for assessing the extent of contamination and conducting cleanup at BNL.
+Number Title Parties Effective Date Status Agreements No Number Suffolk County Agreement BNL, DOE, SCDHS Originally signed on 09/23/87 This agreement was developed to ensure that the storage and handling of toxic and hazardous materials at BNL conform to the environmental and technical requirements of Suffolk County codes.
+II-CERCLA- FFA-00201 Federal Facility Agreement under the CERCLA Section 120 (also known as the Interagency Agreement or "IAG" of the Environmental Restoration Program) DOE, EPA, NYSDEC 02/28/92 This agreement provides the framework, including schedules, for assessing the extent of contamination and conducting cleanup at BNL.
 Work is performed either as an Operable Unit or a Removal Action.
 The IAG integrates the requirements of CERCLA, RCRA, and NEPA.
-Cleanup is currently in long- term surveillance and maintenance mode for the groundwater treatment systems, former soil/sediment cleanup areas, and the reactors; this includes monitoring of institutional controls.
-The High Flux Beam Reactor stack and reactor vessel are scheduled for decontamination and decommissioning by 2021 and 2072, respectively.
-All groundwater treatment systems operated as required in 2020.

-No Notices of Violation/Enforcement Actions for 2020.
+Cleanup is currently in long-term surveillance and maintenance mode for the groundwater treatment systems, former soil/sediment cleanup areas, and the reactors; this includes monitoring of institutional controls.
+Demolition of the High Flux Beam Reactor (HFBR) stack was completed in 2021.
+The HFBR reactor vessel is scheduled for decontamination and decommissioning by 2072.
+All groundwater treatment systems operated as required in 2021.
+Management of the characterization and remediation of PFOS, PFOA and 1,4-dioxane was formally included under the BNL CERCLA program.
+Construction of two new treatment systems to address PFOS and PFOA in groundwater downgradient of two source areas was initiated in 2021.
+No Notices of Violation/Enforcement Actions for 2021.
+No Number Notice of Violation (NOV) NYSDEC 08/17/21 On August 17, 2021, the Laboratory received an NOV for continuing violation of the permit limit for Tolytriazole (TTA).
+A formal noncompliance report which included a corrective action plan to address this issue was submitted to NYSDEC on September 16, 2021.
+Please see section 3.6.1 for more details.
+Notes: CERCLA = Comprehensive Environmental Response, Compensation and Liability Act